Kinsey Reports

 The Kinsey Reports are two scholarly books on human sexual behavior, Sexual Behavior in the Human Male (1948) and Sexual Behavior in the Human Female (1953), written by Alfred Kinsey, Wardell Pomeroy, Clyde Martin, and (for Sexual Behavior in the Human Female) Paul Gebhard and published by W.B.
 Saunders.
-The two best-selling books were immediately controversial, both within the scientific community and the general public, because they challenged conventional beliefs about sexuality and discussed subjects that had previously been taboo.
-The validity of Kinsey's methods were also called into question.
 Kinsey was a zoologist at Indiana University and the founder of the Kinsey Institute for Research in Sex, Gender, and Reproduction (more widely known as the Kinsey Institute).
+Jean Brown, Cornelia Christenson, Dorothy Collins, Hedwig Leser, and Eleanor Roehr were all acknowledged as research assistants on the book's title page.
+Alice Field was a sex researcher, criminologist, and social scientist in New York; as a research associate for Sexual Behavior in the Human Female, she provided assistance with legal questions.

-The sociological data underlying the analysis and conclusions found in Sexual Behavior in the Human Male was collected from approximately 5,300 males over a fifteen-year period.
+The sociological data underlying the analysis and conclusions found in Sexual Behavior in the Human Male was collected from approximately 5,300 men over a fifteen-year period.
 Sexual Behavior in the Human Female was based on personal interviews with approximately 6,000 women.
-In the latter, Kinsey analyzed data for the frequency with which women participate in various types of sexual activity and looked at how factors such as age, social-economic status and religious adherence influence sexual behavior.
-Comparisons are made of female and male sexual activities.
-Kinsey's evidence suggested that women were less sexually active than men.
+In the latter, Kinsey analyzed data for the frequency with which women participate in various types of sexual activity and looked at how factors such as age, social-economic status, and religious adherence influence sexual behavior.

-The ways in which Kinsey collected data have received criticism.
-It has been suggested that some data in the reports could not have been obtained without collaborations with child molesters.
-The Kinsey Institute denies this charge, though it acknowledges that men who have had sexual experiences with children were interviewed, with Kinsey balancing what he saw as the need for their anonymity to solicit "honest answers on such taboo subjects" against the likelihood that their crimes would continue.
-Additionally, concerns over the sample populations used were later addressed by the Kinsey Institute.
-The conclusion of the Kinsey Institute was that none of Kinsey's original estimates was significantly affected by these data sources.

-More recent researchers believe that Kinsey overestimated the rate of same-sex attraction because of flaws in his sampling methods.
-Nonetheless, his work is considered pioneering and some of the best-known sex research of all time.
+The two best-selling books were immediately controversial, both within the scientific community and the general public, because they challenged conventional beliefs about sexuality and discussed subjects that had previously been taboo.
+The validity of Kinsey's methods were sometimes called into question.
+Despite this, Kinsey's work is considered pioneering and some of the best-known sex research of all time.

+Background and method

+Surveys of sexual behavior were unprecedented in American society, although Clelia Duel Mosher had conducted a survey of Victorian women.
+Qualitative studies had been done by Havelock Ellis and Magnus Hirschfeld, but these researchers did not attempt to gather quantitative data.
+Kinsey built up academic prestige over decades of study and gained the support of Rockefeller family-backed philanthropists for a large-scale analysis.
+His research was unprecedented in scale, involving 18,000 interviews.